healthykitchen101/healthykitchen101.com/kettles/reviews/cosori/cosori-glass-electric-kettle-gk172-co.md

 Boiling Time: 7m 1s

-For the common electric kettles (not gooseneck) like the Cosori, we evaluate the time they take to boil 1.5 liters of water—a middle ground of their capacity.
-The product took 7 minutes and 1 seconds to bring 1.5 liters of room-temperature water (80°F/26.7°C) to boiling point (212°F/100°C).
+For the common electric kettles (not goosenecks) like the Cosori, we evaluate the time they take to boil 1.5 liters of water—a middle ground of their capacity.
+This kettle took 7 minutes and 1 seconds to bring 1.5 liters of room-temperature water (80°F/26.7°C) to boiling point (212°F/100°C).

-This result was quite fast and matched with the kettle’s 1500 W of power, worthy of a 8/10.
-Moreover, it matched with the manufacturer’s advertised [British STRIX Tech](https://strix.com/our-technology-strix.html) claiming their boiling times ranged from 3-7 minutes.
+This result was quite fast and matched other kettle’s with 1500 W of power, so it was worthy of a 8/10 score.
+Moreover, it matched with the manufacturer’s advertised [British STRIX Tech](https://strix.com/our-technology-strix.html) claiming boiling times from 3 to 7 minutes.

 ### Energy Consumption